 What kind of bike should I use?

-The routes have been done on true road bikes with 700×25-28c tyres, but they are best suited for cyclocross or gravel grinder bikes.
+The routes have been completed on true road bikes with 700×25-28c tyres, but they are best suited for cyclocross or gravel bikes.
 Mountain bikes will work fine also, but are slower on some of the smoother sections.
 The ride is predominantly on dirt roads, but some are rough or “seasonal” roads.

 How do I sign up?